apptainer/singularity-userdocs/appendix.rst

     MirrorURL: http://mirror.centos.org/centos-%{OSVERSION}/%{OSVERSION}/os/$basearch/

 The MirrorURL keyword is mandatory.
-It specifies the URL to use as a mirror to download the OS.
-If you define the ``OSVersion`` keyword, than you can use it in the URL as in the example above.
+It specifies the URI to use as a mirror to download the OS.
+If you define the ``OSVersion`` keyword, than you can use it in the URI as in the example above.

 .. code-block:: none